-Choosing accounting software for a car dealership is less about bookkeeping and more about how well the system understands dealership operations.
+Choosing accounting software for a car dealership is less about bookkeeping and more about how well the system understands dealership operations, especially for independent dealerships.

-This guide breaks down what good accounting software for car dealerships must do today – using real dealership workflows – and where platforms like dealr.cloud stand apart.
+This guide breaks down what good accounting software for automobile dealers must do today – using real dealership workflows.
+And if your DMS has built-in accounting, that is definitely worth paying attention to.
+That is why we start with dealr.cloud -

 Best for: Independent dealers who want real-time financial control